mattkelly/workshop-rs/src/generics/workshop/title.md

 # Workshop

-We going to dive a little deeper into generics!
+We're going to dive a little deeper into generics!